huntingcarlisle/CS-Coursework/README.md

 You can contact me on LinkedIn at [https://www.linkedin.com/in/huntercarlisle/](https://www.linkedin.com/in/huntercarlisle/)
 #
-Official Course Grades in College Coursework
+Official Course Grades in Relevant College Coursework
 ------

 Course | Grade | Percentage